fangsitang/derivatives/README.md

 Here, you can find two applications of pricing models for any type of derivative or trading product.

-The PDFs files contain a brief overview of how different pricing methods affect the price of derivative products, the pros / cons of those methods and how accurate they are for ITM / ATM / OTM options.

 📄 [Black-Scholes, Binomial Tree & Trinomial Tree](options_pricing.pdf) \
 📄 [GARCH, Heston & Monte Carlo](options_pricing.pdf)

+# Note

+The PDFs files contain a brief overview of the following:
+* How different pricing methods affect the price of derivative products.
+* The pros / cons of those methods.
+* How accurate they are for ITM / ATM / OTM options.
+* The pricing of standard versus exotic options.